 If your goal is educating potential customers, your metric is knowledge, which is hard to measure.
 You can ad a quiz at the end of your video.
 Even a simple survey that asks users to rate the helpfulness of this video can be useful.
 You can also pay attention to the kinds of questions customers usually ask.
 Has your video cut down on queries around this topic?

 3. Assign a Dollar Value to the Metric

-If it’s a sale, the additional profit on each sale is what that sale is worth to you.
-Remember to use your gross margin numbers, not your operating margin.
+For sales, your dollar value is the additional profit from each sale.
+Remember to use your gross margin, not your operating margin.
 Why?
-Because your fixed costs are fixed.
+Because your cost for creating a video is fixed.
 Each additional sale brings you the gross margin in additional profit, not the operating margin.

 Putting a dollar value to awareness is difficult, but a good exercise.
 What is brand equity worth to you – or issue awareness, if the goal is political?

 As for education, you need to calculate the business value of the knowledge you’re spreading.
 Not so long ago we made a job safety video for a major oil company.

 They told us that retention in their safety courses was as low as 10%, and they hoped that our dynamic, entertaining approach would increase that retention.
 If we help prevent even one major injury at an oil site, those videos would easily justify their cost.

 4. Compare Performance

 A/B testing is the gold standard for evaluating video performance.
 To do it successfully, you need to be able to deliver two different experiences to two sets of randomly assigned users.
 You might A/B test a video-first experience against a text-based one, or compare two video ads against each other.

 Because A/B testing takes time and resources, it’s not always possible.
 Maybe your audience is small or you don’t have the budget to make two videos.